matthieucoisne/YelpExplorer-Flutter/README.md

 ### Yelp API Key

-If you want to build and run this project on physical device, a simulator/emulator, or a web browser, you need to obtain your own API key from Yelp and provide it to the app.
+If you want to build and run this project on a physical device, a simulator/emulator, or a web browser, you need to obtain your own API key from Yelp and provide it to the app:

 1. Clone this project using Git or download the source code
 2. Request your API key: https://www.yelp.com/developers/documentation/v3/authentication \
    Note: You might need to join the developer beta to use GraphQL
-3. Create a json file `config/app_config.json` located at the root of the project and add your API key like this:
+3. Create a `config/` folder located at the root of this project
+4. Go into the `config/` folder and create a json file `app_config.json` containing your API key, like this:
    ```
    {
      "api_key": "YOUR_API_KEY"
    }
    ```

-Alternatively, you can play with the web version of the app [https://matthieucoisne.github.io/YelpExplorer-Flutter/](https://matthieucoisne.github.io/YelpExplorer-Flutter/)
+Alternatively, you can play with the web version of the app: [https://matthieucoisne.github.io/YelpExplorer-Flutter/](https://matthieucoisne.github.io/YelpExplorer-Flutter/)

 ### REST vs GraphQL

-This project allows you to either use the GraphQL API or the REST API of Yelp to retrieve data.\
+This project allows you to query Yelp's API using either GraphQL or REST.\
 To switch between one or the other, you can change the value of `USE_GRAPHQL` in `lib/core/utils/const.dart`

 ## Author